 Case Study 2: Mid-Market CSR Strategy Firm

-A consultancy focusing on mid-market companies used hiring signals to identify businesses building their first CSR teams:
+A consultancy focused on mid-market companies used hiring signals to identify businesses building their first CSR teams.
+They monitored CSR Manager and Sustainability Director postings, tracked ESG initiative announcements, and identified companies responding to customer sustainability demands.

 Results: